Analytical calculation of self-force effects on a scalar particle in an eccentric orbit around a Schwarzschild black hole: Discussion and Conclusions

 \section{Discussion and Conclusions}

 In this work, we presented analytical results for a scalar charge on an eccentric orbit around a Schwarzschild black hole, using the scalar self-force (SSF) framework.
 The scalar field evolution is governed by the Klein–Gordon equation, which we solved in Sec.~\ref{sec_3} by combining Post-Newtonian (PN) and Mano–Suzuki–Takasugi (MST) solutions.
+The resulting expressions preserve the periodic structure required by the orbital motion.
 This approach enabled us to compute both the SF components acting on the particle in Sec.~\ref{sec_4} and the scalar radiation emitted by the system in Sec.~\ref{sec_5}.

-Triggered by the recent interest in characterizing binary systems in the context of scalar-tensor (ST) theories, we also performed a consistency check of our SSF-results by comparing them with the analytical fluxes computed in PN approximation for ST theories (see Eqs.~(4.12) of Ref.~\cite{Trestini:2024zpi}) in Sec.~\ref{sec_6}.
-By finding perfect agreement, we showed how SSF can consistently mimic the results obtained in these works once they are reduced to the first order in mass ratio corrections.
+Triggered by the recent interest in characterizing binary systems in the context of scalar-tensor (ST) theories, we also performed a consistency check of our SSF results by comparing them with the analytical fluxes computed in PN approximation for ST theories (see Eq.~(4.12) of Ref.~\cite{Trestini:2024zpi}) in Sec.~\ref{sec_6}.
+By finding perfect agreement, we showed how SSF can consistently mimic the results obtained in these works once they are reduced to first-order mass-ratio corrections.

-It is important to remind that, in order to provide a \textit{complete} identification of these calculations with the ST results, we would need to include the backreaction of the massive scalar field on the background geometry, which is not taken into account in our calculations.
-However, recent works in this direction has been performed in \cite{Barsanti:2022ana,DellaRocca:2024pnm,Speri:2024qak,Spiers:2023cva} in order to actually investigate these classes of models with the SF approach.
+It is important to note that, in order to provide a \textit{complete} identification of these calculations with the ST results, we would need to include the backreaction of the massive scalar field on the background geometry, which is not taken into account in our calculations.
+However, recent works in this direction have been performed in \cite{Barsanti:2022ana,DellaRocca:2024pnm,Speri:2024qak,Spiers:2023cva} to investigate these classes of models with the SF approach.

-Besides, because our work is completely analytical, it would be interesting to compare our expressions to numerical simulations, in order to check which region of the parameter space we can describe sufficiently well within our approach.
+Since our work is completely analytical, it would be interesting to compare our expressions to numerical simulations, in order to check which region of the parameter space can be described sufficiently well within our approach.
+Our results can be used to inform the scalar sector of EOB potentials for ST theories (see Ref.~\cite{Jain:2022nxs}) from SSF analytical calculations, thereby expanding the possibility to make more precise tests of GR.
+This would be particularly important because such EOB potentials are used to produce catalogs of simulated waveforms.
+These catalogs are then employed, once a GW event occurs, and to extract the physical parameters of the astrophysical sources generating the gravitational signal.

-As a side note, the Authors were surprised to note that analytical expressions for the scalar eccentric case was never investigated in detail in the literature, even in light of the recent interest mentioned in the previous paragraph.
-Another reason for this work was to close this gap.
-In future works, we will investigate how to inform the scalar sector of EOB potentials for ST theories (see Ref.~\cite{Jain:2022nxs}) from SSF analytical calculations.